Naamkishan/algo/README.md

         * Problems
             -
             * Using two different ranges to cross sort each other - Nuts and Bolts
-            * Nth Largest Element of two sorted lists (arrays)
+            * Nth Largest Element of two sorted ranges (arrays) - needs BiDirectional Iterator
+            * Nth Smallest Element of two sorted ranges (arrays) - use ForwardIterator